Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 ### Take Action:

-If you are managing significant crypto assets, developing smart contracts, or involved in a DAO, and you do not yet have a multi-sig wallet set up for these critical functions,
+If you are managing significant crypto assets, developing smart contracts, or involved in a DAO, and you do not yet have a multi-sig wallet set up for these critical functions,I strongly encourage you to explore and implement one.
+The security benefits are substantial and